Will Power: 2011 season

-During the 2011 IndyCar Series season he won 6 races; Barber Motorsports Park, São Paulo, the second doubleheader event at Texas Motor Speedway, Edmonton City Center Airport, Infineon Raceway, and the inaugural Baltimore Grand Prix.
+During the 2011 IndyCar Series season he won six races; Barber Motorsports Park, São Paulo, the second doubleheader event at Texas Motor Speedway, Edmonton City Center Airport, Infineon Raceway, and the inaugural Baltimore Grand Prix.
 However, his season was far from easy.
-At Toronto he and championship leader Dario Franchitti touched in Turn 3 while battling for 5th, resulting in a spin for Power, which put him midpack where he was hit by former teammate Alex Tagliani.
+At Toronto, he and championship leader Dario Franchitti touched in turn 3 while battling for fifth, resulting in a spin for Power, which put him midpack where he was hit by former teammate Alex Tagliani.
 Power was irate with both drivers, particularly Franchitti, who with some level of controversy was not penalised for the contact and won the race.

 With a few laps to go during the IndyCar Series' 225-mile return to New Hampshire Motor Speedway, amid protests from drivers and teams to not restart because of wet track conditions, the race was restarted and Power caught in the ensuing melee started by a spinning Danica Patrick.
 An irate Power exited his vehicle and spoke with several officials, even consulting with his race strategist Tim Cindric before displaying the finger to IndyCar director of competition Brian Barnhart.
 Power's immortal obscene gesture was captured on live television and met with immense support from IndyCar Series fans as well as support from members of several other team organisations in the paddock.
 Power's "Double Angry Birds" gesture, however, ended up landing him with a $30,000 fine, payable through public services to the league, although team owner Roger Penske said he would gladly pay the fine off.
 Power won the pole at the Kentucky Speedway and led the first 48 laps until he had contact with rookie Ana Beatriz as he exited his pit box.

-The resulting damage relegated him to 19th place, while title rival Franchitti led the most laps, finished 2nd, and took an 18-point advantage.
+The resulting damage relegated him to nineteenth place, while title rival Franchitti led the most laps, finished 2nd, and took an eighteen-point advantage.
 Power's season ended in a violent, high-speed 15-car crash at the final race of the season in Las Vegas that claimed the life of British driver Dan Wheldon.
-Wheldon, Power, and 3 other drivers were taken to the hospital.
+Wheldon, Power, and three other drivers were taken to the hospital.
 He lost any chance of having the points championship after the wreck, due in part to his role in the accident (his car was damaged beyond repair) and also to the fact that the race was abandoned following the wreck.
 Power was later diagnosed with a vertebral compression fracture in his thoracic vertebrae and had surgery to correct the problem.